daveym/lint/README.md

 3. Pocket Package - Wrapper aroound the [Pocket API](https://getpocket.com/developer/docs/overview)

 ## Getting Involved
-If you wat to be involved in this, drop me a note on twitter, at @djmcglade
+If you want to be involved in this, drop me a note on twitter, at @djmcglade

 ## License